What are IVF success rates and how they are calculated?

 IVF Success rates – what should you consider

 In particular, you should know how the statistics were calculated.
 IVF Success rates with your own oocytes should be presented per woman’s age.
-Usually the age is divided into the following ranges: <35, 35-37, 38-40, 41-42, 43-44 and over 44 years.
+Usually, the age is divided into the following ranges: <35, 35-37, 38-40, 41-42, 43-44 and over 44 years.
 Why is it so important?
 The woman’s age has a decisive impact on IVF Success rates.
 Age and success rate are diametrically opposed.
-The age of a woman is much less important in the case of IVF program success using donor’s eggs – you can read about it here.
+The age of a woman is much less important in the case of IVF program success using donor’s eggs.
 Another element is the cause of the patient’s infertility: depending on the reason, the success rate can change significantly.

 IVF success rates – the false hope?